LLNL/axom/src/components/shroud/docs/types.rst

 ``intent(IN)``.
 The intent of the other two arguments are explicitly annotated.

-If a function return a ``bool`` result then a wrapper is always needed to convert the result.
+If a function returns a ``bool`` result then a wrapper is always needed to convert the result.
 The **result** section sets **need_wrapper** to force the wrapper to be created.
 By default a function with no argument would not need a wrapper since there will be no **pre_call**